Recent books by HGHR Center steering committee members

 Articles and Working Papers by HGHR authors

-December 2015.
-"Modeling Genocide" by Elizabeth Von Briesen, UNC Charlotte doctoral student, College of Computing and Informatics.
+December 2016.
+"Modeling Genocide at the System and Agent Levels" by Elizabeth Von Briesen, UNC Charlotte doctoral student, College of Computing and Informatics.
 Advised by Drs.
 Mirsad Hadzikadic and John Cox.

 November 2015.
 "Tragic and Full of Revolutionary Hope: From One South to Another" by Casey James Aldridge, UNC Charlotte undergraduate student and HGHR minor.
 (Click on the link at the top of this Academia.edu site to access the paper.)

 Abstract: "In this work I apply previous research on South African contextual theology to the current Black Lives Matter movement in the United States.
 Looking in particular at the massacre of the Emanuel 9 in Charleston earlier this year, I link the struggles of apartheid South Africa to the US South of our own time, with the aim of creating a common goal of combatting "white Jesus" for the political Left and the Church."
 I. Charleston: A Tale of Two Churches "Roof’s is the Christianity of white supremacy, employed as moral justification for slavery, segregation, and racist Southern strategies.
 It is the Christianity of empire, Rome’s appropriation of an anti-imperialist myth."
 II.
 Apartheid Bible: A Tale of Two Souths III.
 How the Other Half Prays: A Tale of Two Black Liberation Theologies IV.
 Empty Pews: A Tale of Two Deaths, One Spiritual and One Material V. Kairos "The woes of the church and tragedies of the South have a common enemy in White Jesus and overlapping needs in that the church needs to adapt to survive, and the Left needs mass organization."